There are many ways to navigate around the island of Cozumel, but the safest and easiest way is by taking a Cozumel taxi

 Another option is to simply ask any driver you do encounter and he should be happy to call the main taxi dispatch managers and see if they can send one of the drivers who IS equipped for that service.

-It may take a few minutes, but there are taxis and taxi-vans in Cozumel that are specifically suited for wheelchair accessibility.
+It may take a few minutes, but there are taxis Cozumel taxis and vans that are specifically suited for wheelchair accessibility.
 Once you find an appropriately equipped taxi, a good tip is to ask the driver if you can keep his number and text him in the event you need subsequent transportation during the rest of your stay.

 The taxi services in Cozumel make living here and visiting very easy and secure, and it’s nice to know there is always a plan B to get somewhere.

 However, if you decide to be the master of your own domain and rent a car, instead, please be sure to check out our primer on things no one tells you about renting a car in Cozumel.